Information Publication Scheme Agency Plan

-We publish information in accordance with section 8(2) on this page under the following headings:
+We publish information in accordance with section 8(2) of the FOI Act under the following headings:

 - Contact us.

-Our Compliance team reviews our IPS Agency Plan periodically to ensure we continue to comply with the IPS requirements in the FOI Act.
+Our Legal team reviews our IPS Agency Plan periodically, and at least every three years, to ensure we continue to comply with the IPS requirements in the FOI Act.
 This will be done with the oversight of the Chief Risk Officer and General Counsel.

-We will undertake, in conjunction with the Information Commissioner, a review of the operation of the Scheme as appropriate from time to time, and in any case – within 5 years after the last review occurred.
+We will undertake, in conjunction with the Information Commissioner, a review of the operation of the Scheme as appropriate from time to time and, in any case, within five years after the last review occurred.

-Feedback or questions about this Plan can be provided by email to firstname.lastname@example.org.
+Feedback or questions about the IPS Agency Plan can be provided by email to email@example.com.

 The following definitions apply when used in this Plan:

 FOI Act means the Freedom of Information Act 1982 (Cth).

 IPS Information Holding means information published or to be published under the IPS.